maxtkc/mvths-wiki/docs/026-piezo-speaker.rst

 TEACHER CHECK \_\_\_\_

 2. Modify your code to produce a frequency of 1000Hz.
 Note you will need to use a delayMicroseconds() in order to reach this frequency.
+Confirm the frequency with your multimeter.

 TEACHER CHECK \_\_\_\_